alipsgh/data-streams/README.md

 Typically, for the purpose of experiment, each data stream contains `100,000` or `1,000,000` instances.
 In the case of `100,000` instances, drift points may be put at every `20,000` instances in **Sine1**, **Sine2**, and **Mixed**, and at every `33,333` instances in **Stagger** with a transition length of `w=50` to simulate _abrupt_ concept drifts.
 For the **Circles** and **LED** data streams, concept drifts happen at every `25,000` instances with a transition length of `w=500` to simulate _gradual_ concept drifts. `10%` class noise may also added to each data stream.

+You may download the zipped files for each group of data streams from [DropBox](https://www.dropbox.com/sh/cx58kb5yctdimln/AADPP__VynluSkHssXwC4DNxa?dl=0).

 You find `.zip` files containing 100 `.arff` files for each synthetic data stream in `data_streams/synthetic/`.

 ## Real-world Data Streams